james-gould/azure-keyvault-emulator/README.md

     - This will be an extension of the existing `Aspire.Hosting.Azure.KeyVault` package, downloadable as a separate dependency.

 ## Supported Operations

+> [!CAUTION]
+> This is not a secure space for production secrets, keys or certificates. <br /><br /> Please do not entrust the emulator with real world, high risk items.

 ### Keys